Part VIII of the series: “Digitization of auditing SAP purchasing processes”

 - Maintain PO and release a previously blocked Invoice

 You want to try out the unique zap Audit SoD analysis, or different indicators for free?
-Just register here:
+Just schedule an appointment here: